anodyne/docs/upgrade-guide-27.md

 ## Updating Nova

+{% warning title="A word about PHP versions" %}
+Nova 2.7 provides support for PHP 8, but previous versions of Nova will not work on PHP 8.
+In order to update to Nova 2.7, you will need to make sure your site is running on PHP 7.4.
+After the update is complete and your site is running Nova 2.7, you can freely upgrade to whatever version of PHP 8 you would like to.
+{% /warning %}

 ### Step 1: Update application files

 Under normal circumstances, we don't ask Game Masters to update any files in the `application` directory.
 However, the update to CodeIgniter 3 required that many of the files in the the `application` directory be updated.